snotskie/ttrpg/md/index.md

 ### Optional Stats
 <!-- _class: ability -->

-Your GM may add one of the following Stats to your game, depending on the game's setting and tone:
+At table discretion, one of the following Stats may be added to your game, depending on the game's setting and tone:

 | 🪶 Hex Stat |
 | --- |